jakzo/SlzMods/README.md

   - Preferences like height and turn settings are maintained through save state resets and loads
   - Deactivate speedrun mode to restore your original save state
   - You must disable all other mods before enabling any speedrun mode
-  - You can tell that a speedrun mode is enabled based on the color of the Boneworks logo in the loading screen (Steam game version only)
+  - You can tell that a speedrun mode is enabled based on the text added to the loading screen (Steam game version only)
+    - Includes mod version and approximate run time to make splicing harder (don't worry if the time does not match LiveSplit exactly)
 - Make boss claw always patrol to the area near the finish in Streets
   - Boss claw cabin appears _green_ when this feature is on, so that you're aware RNG is being manipulated
 - Teleport to a chosen location to practice parts of a level again